Free: Healthy Freezer Meals Recipe EbookGet It Now

 For a super simple, yet fancy, upgrade to your greens, look no further than seared ahi tuna salad!
 You may have had this fish in a poke bowl recipe or while dining out, but serving ahi tuna on salad is just as flavorful and easy.
-See how to make it with simple ingredients and prep — it’s a lot different than my avocado tuna salad, but oh-so-delicious!
+See how to make it with simple ingredients and prep — it’s a lot different than my avocado tuna salad or tuna salad with egg, but oh-so-delicious!

 Why You’ll Love This Ahi Tuna Salad Recipe

 - Tender fish with peppery greens and dressing

 - Naturally gluten-free and low in carbs

 Ingredients & Substitutions

 This section explains how to choose the best ingredients for seared ahi tuna salad, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.